ShabaniLab/TQC-Braiding-Nanowire/README.md

 #### Algorithm Rules

-1. **Braiding Concurrency limits** - there is a limit on the # concurrent braiding operations
-    - There is a layer of optimisation, where more than one braiding optimisation can be performed simultaneously, depending on the nanowire structure.
-2. **Intermediate positions** - Every braiding operation puts the particles back in their respective final positions.
-    - There is a layer of optimisation possible here.
-The particles can be placed in an intermediate position, so long as it does not violate any rules, interfere with other braiding operations or is needed in subsequence braiding operations.
-3. **Nanowire State validity** - Every braiding operation MUST result in a valid Nanowire state.
+1. **Nanowire State validity** - Every braiding operation MUST result in a valid Nanowire state.
 Validity can be generic or for the next braiding operation.
-    - Both 1. and 2.
-MUST satisfy 3.
-EVERY braiding operation, either optimised or not, concurrent or not, must result in a valid Nanowire state.
+    - EVERY braiding operation, either optimized or not, concurrent or not, must result in a valid Nanowire state.
+    - So, the input and output of every braiding operation is a valid Nanowire state.
-4. **Atomic Braiding operation** - Every braid involves 2 particles, i.e., BOTH these particles needs to be moved in a braiding operation.
+2. **Atomic Braiding operation** - Every braid involves 2 particles, i.e., BOTH these particles needs to be moved in a braiding operation.
         - As the state before the braiding is valid, there is no obstruction during braiding for any particle.
-5. **Particle-Zero mode isolation** - No two particles from different zero modes can occupy adjacent positions on the Nanowire during the braiding operation.
+3. **Particle-Zero mode isolation** - No two particles from different zero modes can occupy adjacent positions on the Nanowire during the braiding operation.
-    - Also, when 2 particles from different zero-modes are being braided, their **non-participating** paired particle cannot be on the same side of a cut-off branch
+    - Also, when 2 particles from different zero-modes are being braided, their **non-participating** paired zero-mode particles cannot be on the same crossing.
+This would involve voltage regulation.
     - After the braiding is completed, they can only occupy the valid final positions.
+4. **Braiding Sequence** - The sequence of the braids must be strictly followed for the given gate and braiding pattern.
+Any random braiding sequence may lead to a different gate and hence would be disallowed.
+5. **Braiding Concurrency limits** - there is a limit on the # concurrent braiding operations
+    - There is a layer of optimization, where more than one braiding optimization can be performed simultaneously, depending on the nanowire structure.
+6. **Intermediate positions** - Every braiding operation puts the particles back in their respective final positions.
+    - There is a layer of optimization possible here.
+The particles can be placed in an intermediate position, so long as it does not violate any rules, interfere with other braiding operations or is needed in subsequence braiding operations.
+7. **Braiding rotation** - Mathematically, clockwise braiding results in a Matrix which is different than anti-clockwise braiding.
+    - If an anti-clockwise braiding of 2 particles involves movements in vertical-top followed by vertical-bottom branches, then a clockwise braiding would be the opposite.
+    - If an anti-clockwise braiding involves horizontal followed by vertical branches, then a clockwise braiding would (probably) be vertical followed by horizontal.
+    - The detail mechanics would still need to be worked out.
+This would essentially be another layer of upgrade on top of the current, basic one.
+The default would always be anti-clockwise.
-6. **Fusion** - For fusion, the particles involved must be adjacent to each other.
+8. **Fusion** - For fusion, the particles involved must be adjacent to each other.

 #### Braiding Phases